Vietnam.vn - Nền tảng quảng bá Việt Nam

 A new study by scientists at the University of Calgary and the National Research Council of Canada has gathered physical evidence that living organisms emit visible light that only disappears after the organism dies.

 This faint light is called ultraweak photon emission (UPE), and is produced by chemical reactions inside cells.
-Although these biophotons are too faint to be seen with the naked eye, they are real and scientists have observed them in real time.
+Although these biophotons are too faint to be seen with the naked eye, they are real, and scientists have observed them in real time.

 Biophotons are not a new concept, although they are often overlooked.
-Biophotons are different from other familiar forms of bioluminescence (such as glowing jellyfish or glowing barrelfish), and are emitted by cells when the body is dealing with a stressful or damaging situation.
+Biophotons are different from other familiar forms of bioluminescence (such as glowing jellyfish or glowing barrelfish), and are emitted by cells when the body is dealing with a stressful or traumatic situation.

 However, this study is the first time scientists have hypothesized that the human body also glows.